Stephen Mallery, LUTCF, CFIS

 At that time Stephen coined an expression, “There’s no such thing as problems – only interesting solutions.”
 His persistence and commitment to finding the solution to any problem continues in his financial services practice.

-Stephen is a board member and past president of the Mid-Oregon chapter of the Financial Planning Association, a board member of NAIFA Lane County (National Association of Insurance and Financial Advisors), a board member and Treasurer for FOOD for Lane County, and board member for the non-profit international children’s magazine Skipping Stones.
+Stephen is a board member and past president of the Mid-Oregon chapter of the Financial Planning Association, a past board member of NAIFA Lane County (National Association of Insurance and Financial Advisors), a past board member and current member of the Budget & Finance Committee for FOOD for Lane County, and board member for the non-profit international children’s magazine Skipping Stones.
 He is a member of the Springfield Chamber of Commerce.
-He is married and the father of three children (31, 22, 20) and three step-children (29, 25, 23), and a proud grandfather of one.
+He is married and the father of three children (36, 27, and 25) and three step-children (34, 30, 28), and grandfather of four.